connorshea/vglist/DESIGN_DOC.md

   - [x] Favorite (you can favorite games in your library, which is tracked separately from your Score)
   - [ ] Physical/Digital
     - I'm really not sure how to handle this, theoretically you can own a game for Switch digitally as well as physically.
-- [ ] Exporter (export your games list, probably as JSON, _maybe_ as a CSV?)
+- [x] Exporter, for exporting your games list as JSON
 - [x] Build the initial system for importing game information from another source (build the game database from the GiantBomb Wiki?
 Wikipedia/Wikidata?
 PCGamingWiki?
 A combination of these?
 Somewhere else?)
-- [ ] API?
-  - Use Grape or GraphQL? (both?)
+  - Ended up getting data from Wikidata, as well as covers from PCGW and MobyGames.
+- [x] API
+  - GraphQL API
 - [ ] Game creation / modification
   - AniList has a concept of "moderators" that can update information on anime, e.g. adding missing genres or tags, changing the release date when it's delayed, etc.
   - We'll need some way for the user to create a game when a new one comes out.
-  - Uploading cover art is another sticking point, since we'll need to host those images.
+  - All users can create games, but usually games are created when they're imported from Wikidata once every few days/weeks.

 Some decisions that need to be made:

-- Should scores work like AniList's multiple-score-types system? e.g. have 1/10, 1.0/10, 10/100, and thumbs-up/thumbs-down, you can theoretically represent all of those integer values of 1-100, but converting between some formats to others can be "lossy", though it doesn't _have_ to be.
+- [ ] Should scores work like AniList's multiple-score-types system? e.g. have 1/10, 1.0/10, 10/100, and thumbs-up/thumbs-down, you can theoretically represent all of those integer values of 1-100, but converting between some formats to others can be "lossy", though it doesn't _have_ to be.
+  - A: Right now it's only a 100-point scale, though those other representations are still worth considering.
-- Should there be an API?
+- [x] Should there be an API?
 If so, should it be a REST API or use GraphQL?
+  - A: Yes, GraphQL.
-- Should games have separate entries for each platform (e.g. Team Fortress 2 on Windows is very different from Team Fortress 2 on Xbox 360)?
+- [x] Should games have separate entries for each platform (e.g. Team Fortress 2 on Windows is very different from Team Fortress 2 on Xbox 360)?
+  - A: No. One game entry that covers all platforms.
-- Should this differentiate between, e.g. Steam vs. Discord vs. Epic, etc?
+- [x] Should this differentiate between, e.g. Steam vs. Discord vs. Epic, etc?
+  - A: Not really, though you can set which store(s) you own a game on.
-- How to handle completion statuses, especially for games that are multiplayer with no real "win state", e.g. Counter-Strike or Overwatch.
+- [x] How to handle completion statuses, especially for games that are multiplayer with no real "win state", e.g. Counter-Strike or Overwatch.
+  - A: It's pretty much just `N/A` for multiplayer games.